Carlton Cannes Hotel

-The Carlton Cannes is a historic 332-room luxury hotel opened in 1911, located at 58 La Croisette in Cannes on the French Riviera.
-It is famous for hosting movie stars from around the world during the annual Film Festival.
-After operating as an InterContinental since 1982, it is currently closed for major renovations and will reopen in on 13 March 2023 as Carlton Cannes, a Regent Hotel.
+The Carlton Cannes, a Regent Hotel is a historic 332 room luxury hotel opened in 1911, located at 58 La Croisette in Cannes on the French Riviera in France.
+It is famous for hosting movie stars from around the world during the annual Cannes Film Festival.
+Following major renovations, it reopened on 13 March 2023.

 History

 The Carlton Hotel was constructed from 1909 to 1910 by Swiss hotelier Henry Ruhl, and designed by architects Charles Dalmas and Marcellin Mayère.
-Grand Duke Michael contributed to the financing of the hotel.
-The hotel opened on 30 January 1911.
+Grand Duke Michael Mikhailovich of Russia contributed to the financing of the hotel.
+The hotel opened on 30th January 1911.
 It was such a huge success that the hotel acquired the adjoining Hotel de la Plage, on its western side, and demolished it for construction of a new wing from 1912 to 1913, which doubled the hotel's size and gave it its present form.

 In the late 1960s, the hotel was acquired by UK-based Maxwell Joseph's Grand Metropolitan hotel group.
-In September 1981, Grand Metropolitan acquired Inter-Continental Hotels from PanAm and on April 1, 1982 they merged their own hotel operations with Inter-Continental, placing 17 of their own hotels within that chain, including the Carlton, which became the Carlton Inter-Continental Cannes.
+In September 1981, Grand Metropolitan acquired Inter-Continental Hotels from PanAm and on April 1, 1982, they merged their own hotel operations with Inter-Continental, placing 17 of their own hotels within that chain, including the Carlton, which became the Carlton Inter-Continental Cannes.
 The hotel chain was reorganized as InterContinental Hotels Group in 2003, and the hotel became the InterContinental Carlton Cannes.

 In June 2006, InterContinental Hotels Group sold the Carlton to investment bank Morgan Stanley, along with six other InterContinental properties in Amsterdam, Budapest, Rome, Frankfurt, Madrid and Vienna for 634 million euros, while retaining management of the properties.

 In April 2011, Morgan Stanley re-sold the portfolio of seven properties to Lebanese businessman Toufic Aboukhater at a loss, for 450 million euros.
 In 2014, Katara Hospitality, owned by the government of Qatar, purchased the Carlton, along with four other properties in the portfolio, in Amsterdam, Frankfurt, Madrid and Rome.

 After closing due to the COVID-19 pandemic in March 2020, the hotel reopened briefly in August, only to close again on September 10, 2020, for extensive renovations.
-It will reopen in on 13 March 2023 as Carlton Cannes, a Regent Hotel.
+It reopened on 13th March 2023 as Carlton Cannes, a Regent Hotel.
+The hotel celebrated its grand reopening on May 17, 2023.
+The multi-day reopening celebration took place during the 2023 Cannes Film Festival and was attended by celebrities including Michael Douglas, Catherine Zeta Jones, Helen Mirren, Fan BingBing, Uma Thurman, Mads Mikkelsen, Naomi Campbell and Brie Larson.